Greater Kansas City Fire Union announces KCFD Captain dies from COVID-19

-KANSAS CITY, MO (KCTV) – A Kansas City Fire Department Fire Captain has died in the line of duty from the coronavirus.
+KANSAS CITY, MO (KCTV/KSMO) -- A Kansas City Fire Department Fire Captain has died in the line of duty from the coronavirus.

 The Greater Kansas City Firefighters announced the news Saturday morning on their Facebook page.